ArjanO/KenIkJouNietErgensVan/README.md

-# Ken ik jou niet ergens van
+# Ken ik jou niet ergens van?

 Services for the Dare2Date casus of the HAN minor Advanced Programming course Advanced Software Engineering.
 This services finds out if you and a other person may know each other from a event, school or work.